 - After a planned failover when the source VM is still available at the primary site, the reverse replication operation applies incremental updates from the VM at the secondary site to the VM at the primary site.
-Reverse replication operations use the existing backup and replication configuration for the VM, so that the VM running at the secondary site is backed up and replicated to the primary site using the same schedule that was configured for the original replication operation.
+Reverse replication operations use the existing replication configuration for the VM, so that the VM running at the secondary site is replicated to the primary site using the same schedule that was configured for the original replication operation.

-- From the navigation pane, go to Monitoring > Replication monitor.
+- From the navigation pane, go to Disaster recovery > Replication Monitor.

 The Replication monitor page appears.

-- On the row for the VM, click the icon, point to Replication, and then click Reverse replication.
+- On the row for the replication pair, in the Actions column, click the action button, click Replication, and then click Reverse replication.